Happening Now

 Lexi Critchett is a third-year staffer and production managing editor on The Muse.
 Most may know her as “that girl that’s always holding a camera” as she loves every new photo adventure and is always ready to capture the memories surrounding everyone.
 She can typically be found blasting a wide range of music, contemplating existential questions, or doing a deep dive on some new random and obscure topic.
 Aside from The Muse, she is involved in a variety of clubs and extracurriculars, from SGA to Film Association to A.R.T.S.
 Club.
 She loves finding unique perspectives to highlight new experiences and the truths of our world and is excited to continue doing so this year.

-Sofia Hennessey-Correa, Photo Editor
+Sofia Hennessey-Correa, Editor in Chief

 Donate to THE MUSE